Emre1Duman/Web-App-DevOps-Project/README.md

   - We now need to proceed with the deployment of the containerized application to the Kubernetes cluster, for this, we require a manifest file.
   - Within the manifest, we will define the deployment with all the relevant tags, labels, and services.
   - To deploy the manifest to the AKS cluster, the command "kubectl apply -f manifest-file.yaml" is used, while ensuring we are in the right context.
-  - To validate the deployment, we verify the status of the pods and services within the AKS Cluster using kubectl
+  - To validate the deployment, we verify the status of the pods and services within the AKS Cluster using kubectl and test the web app through port-forwarding.

 - **
+-